-Seahawks coach Pete Carroll says he’d be okay with delaying training camp
+Seahawks coach Pete Carroll says he’d be OK with delaying training camp

 Seahawk linebacker/end Bruce Irvin wondered on Twitter this week if the NFL is “going to give the players an option to play or not?”

-The NFL Network’s report Friday said “opt-outs” are among the things that the league and the NFLPA will discuss Monday.
+The NFL Network’s report Friday said “opt-outs” are among the things the league and the NFLPA will discuss Monday.

 Carroll Friday said he hopes all issues are resolved to make everyone feel comfortable by the time camps would begin.

-Carroll noted he hasn’t been told anything by anybody that the start of camp could be delayed but said “I can see us just waiting a little bit.
+Carroll noted he hasn’t been told anything by anybody that the start of camp could be delayed but said, “I can see us just waiting a little bit.
 But we’ll see what happens.”

 Carroll noted that the NFL had hoped that the NBA and Major League Baseball might be further along in their returns to play by this point to allow the NFL to replicate much of what they had done.